Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 - Custom MS Graph Calls :
   - Read MFA status, to achieve similiar results to MSOnline (msol) cmdlets

-@Author Chris Dymond
+Author: Chris Dymond

 chris.dymond@insight.com

 https://www.linkedin.com/in/chris-dymond/

-# Referencing the IA module
+# Using the IA module

 To use any of these cmdlets you must import this module.